OANA Amazon Support Press Release

 We also ask that Western Queens residents receive priority for employment.

-Any new Developments, residential or commercial, resulting from Amazon’s creation of their headquarters need to make land available for (1) new schools, (2) provide on-site stand-alone power and sewage systems to take the strain off of the existing infrastructure, (3) invest in a fund to upgrade infrastructure that is specifically directed at LIC/Astoria (Not the General Fund), and (4) provide incentives to protect and grow small local retail through Entrepreneurial awards and training.
+Any new Developments, residential or commercial, resulting from Amazon’s creation of their headquarters need to make land available for (1) new schools, (2) provide green on-site stand-alone power generation and sewage recycling systems to take the strain off of the existing infrastructure, (3) invest in a fund to upgrade infrastructure that is specifically directed at LIC/Astoria (Not the General Fund), and (4) provide incentives to protect and grow small local retail through Entrepreneurial awards and training.

 Finally, the creation of a community center for young people living in the waterfront area, especially but not limited to the NYCHA campuses, would be an essential part of focusing young people’s energies in a positive fashion.
 This should include not only Workforce training, but also athletics, after school activities, and other social programs to raise the bar for all Old Astoria residents.